Irenexzwen/3D-genome-gitbook/chapter1.md

 # Chapter1    Tools for Hi-C data visualization

 Let's first discuss the **framework** of this chapter before more details will be added.
 We'll first walk through the **motivation** for visualizing complex dataset and then discuss the **object, needs and plights** in Hi-C data visualization.
 Then we'll provide a roadmap with some comparison of some of the most popular softwares available, based on some criteria that people may refer to.
-Finally we'll choose XXX as a showcase to prepare people for practical usage.
+Finally we'll choose XXX as a showcase to prepare people for practical analysis.

 ## 1.Motivation for Vis:
 - Explore data feature, find patterns